sharc-lab/FPGA_ECE8893/2025_Spring/topic3/README.md

 Despite its impressive cognitive capabilities, enabling real-time and efficient neuro-symbolic AI remains a challenging problem, critical for numerous reasoning and human-AI applications.
 For example, the ["Neuro-Vector-Symbolic System"](https://www.nature.com/articles/s42256-023-00630-8) requires over a minute to process a single task even on TPU and desktop GPU.
 Analysis shows that neural and vector-symbolic circular convolution operations account for most of the latency.

 Your task is to design efficient neural (e.g., one layer of ResNet18) and symbolic (e.g., circular convolution) kernels while minimizing resource usage and latency.
-The project builds upon the neuro-vector-symbolic system [codebase] (https://github.com/IBM/neuro-vector-symbolic-architectures-raven/tree/main).
+The project builds upon the neuro-vector-symbolic system [codebase](https://github.com/IBM/neuro-vector-symbolic-architectures-raven/tree/main).

 ---